daggeron/lnet-lite/README.md

 # lnet-lite
-Emergency slap dash for Duskruin
+Emergency application for Duskruin

-# This is quick and dirty.
-Ugly code.
+# This is quick, dirty, and ugly code.